cosmos/gravity-bridge/solidity/README.md

 Run `npm install`, then `npm run typechain`.

+Run `npm run evm` in a seperate terminal and then

 Run `npm run test` to run tests.

 After modifying solidity files, run `npm run typechain` to recompile contract